CASE STUDY

 The Team

-Team ARRAY started developing the ILS-S SM-RP solution by reviewing options that included a total rewrite, a re-architecture solution, a COBOL-to-Micro-Focus-COBOL migration solution, and an automated code conversion.
+The Team started developing the ILS-S SM-RP solution by reviewing options that included a total rewrite, a re-architecture solution, a COBOL to Micro Focus COBOL migration solution, and an automated code conversion.
 The total rewrite and re-architecture solutions failed to meet the program time constraints, had historically low success rates, and were too costly.

-The COBOL-to-Micro-Focus-COBOL migration solution was a stopgap measure that failed to reach the Red Hat Enterprise Linux (RHEL)/Java/Oracle architectural future state.
-Team ARRAY selected the automated code conversion solution because it had the highest probability for success in a cloud-native environment and the lowest cost.
+The COBOL to Micro Focus COBOL migration solution was a stopgap measure that failed to reach the Red Hat Enterprise Linux (RHEL)/Java/Oracle architectural future state.
+The Team selected the automated code conversion solution because it had the highest probability for success in a cloud-native environment and the lowest cost.

 Next, the team selected the right code conversion tool.
-Team ARRAY initially reviewed 12 code conversion tool vendors.
-Team ARRAY conducted a competition with four down-selected tool vendors: Semantic Designs, Dell, EvolveWare, and TSRI.
+The Team initially reviewed 12 code conversion tool vendors.
+The Team conducted a competition with four down-selected tool vendors: Semantic Designs, Dell Innowake, EvolveWare, and TSRI.

 Each vendor submitted a written proposal outlining their technical approach, project schedule, risk/mitigation strategy, total cost, expected level of effort from the government, and past performance for similar size, scope, and technology projects.

-Team ARRAY selected TSRI based on the following:
+The Team selected TSRI based on the following:

-For Program Executive Officer (PEO) Air Force Business and Enterprise Systems (BES) Reliability and Maintainability Information System (REMIS), TSRI successfully converted 300,000 lines of COBOL code into objectoriented C++ and Java/JEE, which resulted in the prime contractor naming TSRI “Small Business of the Year.”
+For Program Executive Officer (PEO) Air Force Business and Enterprise Systems (BES) Reliability and Maintainability Information System (REMIS), TSRI successfully converted 3,100,000 lines of HP NonStop Tandem COBOL code into object-oriented C++ and Java/JEE, which resulted in the prime contractor naming TSRI “Small Business of the Year.”

 TSRI offered an automatically generated blueprint capability that provided the direct 1-to-1 COBOL-to-Java traceability and accountability required to confirm that all software capabilities in the “as-is” system migrate into the “to-be” system and automatically identify any Unisys operating system gaps as a result.